liferay/lexicon-site/src/pages/docs/patterns/Charts/chart-interaction.md

 #### Chart item

-This can be a bar inside a bar chart, a pie-piece in a pie chart, etc.
+This can be a bar inside a Bar Chart, a pie slice in a Pie Chart, etc.
 The popover must show information related to this specific item.
 The popover must be shown on top of the chart item.
-Highlight legend item (font weight to semibold).
-This creates a better relation between element in chart a legend value.
+Highlight the legend item (font weight to semi-bold).
+This clearly communicates the relationship between the chart element and its corresponding legend value.

 #### Chart item inside a group

-We are not going to make a difference between grouped items and stand alone items.
-Whenever there is an interaction inside a set of items we will do individual interactions per item as in Chart Item.
+We don't differentiate between grouped items and stand alone items.
+When a user interacts with an item in a set of items, the behavior is the same as a Chart Item.

 #### Axis item

 The popover must show information related to all the elements in that axis row or column.
-This information can be either a global information, like a number, or an information breakdown.
+This information can either be global information, like a number, or an information breakdown.
-The popover must be shown next to the axis item not hovering the chart.
+The popover must be shown next to the axis item without hovering the chart.

-Sometimes there will be only one axis.
-Sometimes the chart will not provide interaction in both axis.
+Sometimes there will only be one axis.
+Sometimes the chart will not provide interaction on both axis.
 This is perfectly normal.

 *Example: Vertical stacked bar*
 * An interaction in the x-axis item will show a popover with information for each of the items.